BEHAVIOURAL ANALYSIS 2020

 Academic Paper 7: Jumpers: identifying those with suicidal intent

 High profile tourist attractions, monuments, railways, shopping centres, airports and indeed anywhere with a balcony, bridge, platform or accessible rooftop will testify to the tragic frequency with which people attempt to take their own lives in very public acts of desperation.
-To what extent can we identify those with suicidal intent by the behaviours and, even if we do, what steps can an untrained negotiator take to prevent them acting on their intentions?
+To what extent can we identify those with suicidal intent by their behaviours and, even if we do, what steps can an untrained negotiator take to prevent them from acting on their intentions?

-Daniel J. Reidenberg, PsyD, General Secretary, International Association for Suicide Prevention, USA
+Dr. Daniel J. Reidenberg, PsyD, General Secretary, International Association for Suicide Prevention, USA

 Security Perspective 3: Stalkers: behavioural indicators of the fixated

 Sports stadia, concert venues, red carpet event theatres, pageants, political rallies and all locations which attract celebrity visitors, politicians and performers have to protect themselves not only from the actions of those who wish to enter unticketed, but from those individuals who have the right of entry but who have negative intent due to excessive adulation for an individual or, worse still, a desire to target somebody in particular.
 What are the indicators of those with a fixated interest in an individual?

 Totti Karpela, Peace of Mind Threat Management, Finland